-- Reading and providing feedback on the learning evaluation tool for each student, each semester - Meeting with the student and field instructor, a minimum of twice per academic year - Organizing and facilitating field integrative seminars each semester for graduate students within the liaison group.
-Formats and content are discussed at the liaison orientation - Being available to students and field instructors for support, problem-solving, and facilitation of learning activities to enhance students' educational experience - Keeping the field coordinator and the Director of Field Education informed of any problem situations which may interfere with the student's successful completion of field education
+- reading and providing feedback on the learning evaluation tool for each student, each semester; - making an agency visit or teleconference (if agency is over 50 miles away), including the student and field instructor, a minimum of once per academic year with a teleconference the alternate semester.
+For new agencies and/or new field instructors, this visit must occur during the Fall semester;

-- Completing documentation as required and in a timely manner - Adhering to the travel and cost reimbursement procedures as outlined in the liaison training materials
+- organizing and facilitating field integrative seminars each semester for graduate students within the liaison group.
+The format and content are discussed at the liaison orientation.
+While flexibility and creativity are encouraged, a standard format and content is discussed at the liaison orientation; - being available to students and field instructors for support, problem-solving, and facilitation of learning activities to enhance the student's educational experience; - keeping the field coordinator and the Director of Field Education informed of any problem situations in the field which may interfere with the student's successful completion of field education; - completing documentation as required and in a timely manner; - adhering to the travel and cost reimbursement procedures as outlined in the liaison training materials.